 |Math||Dr. Leah McCoy||Tribble B 215|

-2. Candidates should complete the online Teacher Education Application Form (required for licensure and non-licensure candidates).
+2. Candidates should complete the online Teacher Education Application Form.

-3. Declare the Education Minor (required for licensure and non-licensure candidates).
+3. Declare the Education Minor.
 Candidates may declare the minor during major/minor declaration by signing up in the Education Office (Tribble B201).
 If you are declaring at any other time, you will need to submit the minor declaration paperwork to the Registrar’s office.

-4. Major Advisor Recommendation (required for licensure and non-licensure candidates).
-Submit the interview with a Major Content Advisor form to your major advisor for approval.
-Your major advisor will complete the form and return it to the Licensure Officer.
+4. Major Content Area Professor Recommendation.
+Submit the interview with a Major Content Area Professor form to your major professor for approval.
+Your major professor will complete the form and return it to the Licensure Officer.

-5. Provide Evidence of Meeting State Testing Requirements (required for licensure candidates only).
+5. Provide Evidence of Meeting NC State Testing Requirements.

-Formal Acceptance: After the application materials are received by the Department of Education, candidates will receive a letter stating the decision on their application.
+After the application materials are received by the Department of Education, candidates will receive a letter stating the decision on their application.
 There are three responses: formal acceptance, rejection, or acceptance deferred.
 The deferred decision includes the conditions for formal acceptance.
-The Education Department does have an Irregular Admissions Committee to review requests for students needing provisional admittance into the programs.
+The Department of Education does have an Irregular Admissions Committee to review requests for students needing provisional admittance into the programs.